This listing expired on May 31, 2023. Please contact firstname.lastname@example.org, email@example.com for any updated information.

 Greg Warden and Meryl Shriver-Rice

 Heritage studies.
 Archaeology.
 Environmental studies.
 Stay in a beautifully renovated castle, eat organic food grown on the castle grounds, and take a dip in the castle pool surrounded by rolling vineyards.
-See @potentino_exploration_project and #potentinoproject on Instagram for more images.
+See @potentino_exploration_project and #potentinoproject on Instagram and Tok Tok for more images.

-A new and innovative field school (www.potentintoexplorationproject.com) will take place in June 2022 at Potentino Castle (www.potentino.com), near Seggiano (Grosseto).
+An innovative field school (www.potentintoexplorationproject.com) in July 2023 at Potentino Castle (www.potentino.com), near Seggiano (Grosseto).
 Seggiano is nestled in the north-western foothills of the scenic Monte Amiata, next to the better-known Val d’Orcia.
 The dramatically beautiful unspoiled landscape produces excellent wines, coveted cheeses, and olive oil from a special cultivar that is only found in this region, the Olivastra Seggianese.

-The new project, a partnership of Franklin University Switzerland and the Abess Center for Ecosystem Science & Policy at the University of Miami in collaboration with Castello di Potentino will focus on the heritage, archaeology, and biodiversity of this fragile landscape.
+The new project, a partnership of faculty and researchers at Southern Methodist University, the Abess Center for Ecosystem Science & Policy at the University of Miami, Cambridge University, the University of Rome, and the Open University (UK), in collaboration with Castello di Potentino, will focus on the heritage, archaeology, and biodiversity of this fragile landscape.
 The research design of the Potentino Exploration Project and Field School combines archaeological excavation, heritage studies, archaeobotany, biodiversity studies, land survey, and archaeometry as part of an interdisciplinary regional landscape analysis of the area around Potentino Castle and the Seggiano Valley.

-The project will be co-directed by Meryl Shriver Rice (Abess Center) and Greg Warden (Franklin University Switzerland).
-Students can enroll for up to two courses (6 credit-hours) through Franklin University.
-Dr. Shriver Rice will teach an interdisciplinary environmental science course where students will learn the fundamentals of biodiversity measurement methods in the context of socio-ecological systems in the Seggiano Valley, Italy.
-Dr. Warden will teach a course that will introduce students to all aspects of archaeological field methodology, from actual excavation and documentation to the processing and study of material culture.
+The project will be co-directed by Meryl Shriver Rice (Abess Center) and Greg Warden (SMU).
+Dr. Shriver Rice will teach interdisciplinary environmental science where students will learn the fundamentals of biodiversity measurement methods in the context of socio-ecological systems in the Seggiano Valley, Italy.
+Dr. Warden will introduce students to all aspects of archaeological field methodology, from actual excavation and documentation to the processing and study of material culture.

 For more information write to firstname.lastname@example.org and email@example.com